odap-ac-uk/manual/ODAP_manual.md

 pandoc ODAP_manual.md --toc --filter pandoc-crossref --reference-doc ../_branding/odap-style.docx -o auto-generated/ODAP_manual.docx
 -->

-**This document is a shared description for the internal team of the core purpose, scope, operational components, and governance structure of the ODAP.
+**This PROJECT INITIATION DOCUMENT is a shared description for the internal team of the core purpose, scope, operational components, and governance structure of the ODAP.
 It provides an introduction and a reference.**

-**Rules for all communications: We absolutely must include both sides of the platform in all communications/diagrams.**

 # What is the Outbreak Data Analysis Platform (ODAP)?